Rachel Weisz Says She’s Pregnant With Daniel Craig’s Baby Before Discussing Lesbian Love Scene

 “I’ll be showing soon,” Weisz said.
 “Daniel and I are so happy.
 We’re going to have a little human.
 We can’t wait to meet him or her.
 It’s all such a mystery.”

 Weisz and 50-year-old Daniel Craig both have one child apiece from previous relationships.
 Rachel Weisz has an 11-year-old son named Henry with director Darren Aronofsky, and Craig has a 25-year-old daughter named Ella with actress Fiona Loudon.
 Weisz and Craig rarely talk about their personal lives, so it wasn’t surprising that the former only said a few words about becoming a mother again before moving on to the topic of an upcoming movie.
-She and Dowd discussed her role in Disobedience, which focus on a taboo lesbian relationship between two women who grew up together in a Orthodox Jewish community in London.
+She and Dowd discussed her role in Disobedience, which focuses on a taboo lesbian relationship between two women who grew up together in an Orthodox Jewish community in London.

 Rachel McAdams plays Weisz’s lover in the movie, which included so many orgasm shots that Weisz decided to ask for one of hers to be cut.
 When she was quizzed what it was like kissing another woman onscreen for the first time, she said that the experience was “less stubbly” than her previous kissing scenes.